splunk/splunk-connect-for-snmp/docs/microk8s/enable-ipv6.md

 spec:
   natOutgoing: true
 ```
 You can check with command `microk8s kubectl get ippools -n kube-system` the default name of the ip pool for IPv6.
 If it differs from `default-ipv6-ippool` you need to change the name in the yaml file.
 Then apply the configuration with the following command:
 ```
 microk8s kubectl apply -f calico-ippool.yaml
 ```

-After those changes you can restart the microk8s fot the changes to be applied with the following commands:
+After those changes you can restart the microk8s for the changes to be applied with the following commands:
 ```
 microk8s stop
 microk8s start